fabianboesiger/browser-game/README.md

 ## Debug

-`bash run.sh` starts backend and frontend in debug mode.
+Run `bash run.sh` to start backend and frontend in debug mode.